-- → The packing can only be replaced when all the following conditions are met: - The valve size is ≤DN 150. - The valve does not have a balanced plug. - The valve does not have a bellows seal. - The valve does not have an insulating section. - The standard packing, form H or form HT packing is installed in the valve. - → To replace the packing in other valve versions, contact our after-sales service.
+- → The packing can only be replaced when all the following conditions are met: - The valve size is ≤NPS 6. - The valve does not have a balanced plug. - The valve does not have an insulating section - The standard packing, form H or form HT packing is installed in the valve - → To replace the packing in other valve versions, contact our after-sales service.